okyanusoz/figlet-docker/README.md

 Or, you can use the prebuilt version that is updated on every push to this repo: ``docker pull docker.pkg.github.com/okyanusoz/figlet-docker/figlet:main``.

 **NOTE**: You need to login to GitHub Packages Registry to be able to pull the prebuilt version.
-Simply create a token that or use an existing one, then login using ``docker login docker.pkg.github.com`` with your username and your token as the password.
+Simply create a token that has the read:packages scope or use an existing one, then login using ``docker login docker.pkg.github.com`` with your username and your token as the password.

 ## Running FIGlet